City-of-Helsinki/mlops-template/README.md

 A copy of the License is provided in the LICENSE file in this repository.

 The Helsinki logo is a registered trademark, and may only be used by the city of Helsinki.
-{% include note.html content='If you are using this template for other than city of Helsinki projects,' %}remove the files `favicon.ico` and `company_logo.png` from `docs/assets/images/`.
+{% include note.html content='If you are using this template for other than city of Helsinki projects, remove the files `favicon.ico` and `company_logo.png` from `docs/assets/images/`.' %}
 This template was built using [nbdev](https://nbdev.fast.ai/) on top of the fast.ai [nbdev_template](https://github.com/fastai/nbdev_template).

 ## Now you are all set up and ready to begin you ML project!